YentlHendrickx/CordovaSite/README.md

 # Cordova Site
-Website for the Cordova Project @ Thomas More Geel Simple website with downloadable APK of the Android Application
+Website for the Cordova Project @ Thomas More Geel.
+Simple website with downloadable APK of the Android Application